The tests will give a definite genotype.

 Submit a hair sample.
 Only one sample per horse is needed to conduct all tests.

-Customers outside of the United States may submit a sample as dried blood on a card.
+Customers outside of the United States and the EU may submit a sample as dried blood on a card.
 Once you place an order, you will be sent a sample collection card and instructions.
 Only one sample per horse is needed to conduct all tests.